ORNL/intersect-architecture/terms.rst

    MoDAF
       United Kingdom Ministry of Defence Architecture Framework

+   MTBF
+      A system's expected mean-time between failures.

+   MTTF
+      A system's expected mean-time to failure.

    Multi-experiment workflow
       A set of experiments performed in serial (one after another) and/or in parallel (simultaneously).
 For example, a created compound is